swiftlang/swift-testing/Documentation/StyleGuide.md

 reader are not expected to know each other personally, so avoid overly familiar terms or colloquialisms such as _we_, _our_, or _let's_.

-When writing specific instructions that a reader must follow exactly in order to accomplish a task, use the second person (_you_, _your_, and so on).
+When writing specific instructions that a reader must follow exactly to accomplish a task, use the second person (_you_, _your_, and so on).

 #### Articles